Septic Arthritis (Infectious Arthritis) in Children

 Gram-negative bacilli.
 This is a group of bacteria that includes Escherichia coli, or E. coli.

 Streptococci.
-This is a group of bacteria that can lead to a wide variety of diseases.
+This is a group of bacteria that can lead to many different diseases.

 The most common type of bacteria that causes septic arthritis is called Staphylococcus aureus.
 It is also known as S. aureus.
-The bacteria can enter the body in a number of ways, such as:
+This bacteria can enter the body in many ways, such as:

 - An infection that spreads from another place on the body, such as the skin or genitals